apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

 [block:callout]
 {
   "type": "info",
-  "body": "In the example above we bind all columns to the `SQL_C_CHAR` columns.
+  "body": "In the example above, we bind all columns to the `SQL_C_CHAR` columns.
 This means that all values are going to be converted to strings upon fetching.
 This is done for the sake of simplicity.
-Values convertion upon fetching can be pretty slow so your default decision should be to fetch value the same way as its stored.", "title": "Columns binding"
+Value conversion upon fetching can be pretty slow; so your default decision should be to fetch the value the same way as it is stored.", "title": "Columns binding"
 }
 [/block]